 NuHealth Orthopedic Surgery Residency Program:

 The orthopedic residency program was established at Nassau University Medical Center in 2015 with the mission to provide a broad experience in orthopedics in a supportive learning environment.
 Our residents have a strong educational curriculum mixed with a vast clinical experience including daily outpatient clinics in sports medicine, spine surgery, pediatric orthopedics, fracture care, hand surgery and joint replacement surgery.
 The residents also cover our Level 1 trauma service and interact in our multidisciplinary hip fracture service.

 A didactic curriculum for basic and clinical sciences is taught by the faculty with an emphasis on resident participation.
-To supplement these sessions, grand rounds are conducted every Wednesday morning.
+To supplement these sessions, faculty presented grand rounds are conducted every Wednesday morning.
 Clinical training is enhanced by conferences in all areas such as indication conference, journal club, fractures, morbidity and mortality, compliance and physical exam review.
-To promote active and ongoing research residents present research in bimonthly meetings run by the program research mentors where residents and faculty can discuss the design and implementation of research and quality improvement programs.
+To promote active and ongoing research residents present research in bimonthly meetings run by the program’s research mentors where residents and faculty can discuss the design and implementation of research and quality improvement programs.
 They actively participate in the formulation of study designs and present to the institution’s IRB.
-Each resident is required to do the CITI program for training in the ethics and compliance of medical research.
-Lastly, as part of the annual curriculum, research and statistics is reviewed.
+All residents are required to publish research and present their projects to demonstrate scholarly activity.
+Scholarly activity can be an original basic science or clinical research project, book chapter, or review article.

 Established in July 2016